scratchspec/scratchspec.github.io/concepts/ideas/index.md

-# Concepts
+# Ideas

-The following Scratch concepts are referenced throughout this specification:
+The following ideas are foundational to Scratch and referenced throughout this specification:

 ## Asset